Junie Help

 BYOK provider to use.
 Forces Junie to use a specific BYOK provider.
 Possible values: openai, anthropic, google, xai, openrouter.
 If not set, the Junie or Custom model provider is used.

 To see all available models, run junie --help or use /model in interactive mode.
+To change the effort level during a session, use /model or the dedicated /effort command.

 LLM providers